 Books!
 Where would we be without them?!

-Over the years books have been our faithful companions as we journeyed through the world.
-Here we share books about overlanding and other adventurous undertakings, guidebooks we particularly enjoyed or found useful, as well as also books that help(ed) me understand the country/region we were/are traveling in.
+Books have been our faithful companions as we journeyed through the world.
+Here we share the ones we read about overlanding and other adventurous undertakings, guidebooks we particularly enjoyed or found useful, as well as also books that help(ed) me understand the country/region we were/are traveling in.

-Do you have any recommendations for our book list?
+With the next phase of our journey going through Russia, Mongolia and the Stan Countries, I am interested in books about those countries & cultures.
+Do you have recommendations for our book list?
 Let us know in the comments.
 Thanks!